livethisdream/nextcloud-aio/README.md

       - ./sites:/srv
     ports:
       - "443:443"
-      - "80:80"
+      #- "80:80"
-    #network_mode: "host" # IMPORTANT: incompatible with Mac OS X docker desktop, as it blocks 443.
+    #network_mode: "host" # IMPORTANT: this causes issues with the bind to localhost in caddy, so
-                          # Instead, in the Caddyfile, use `reverse_proxy host.docker.internal:11001`
+                          # in the Caddyfile, use `reverse_proxy host.docker.internal:11001` and...
+    extra_hosts: ["host.docker.internal:host-gateway"]

   nextcloud:
     image: nextcloud/all-in-one:latest